 (C) Test while making a glass that DEQ agrees is made under the most oxidizing combustion conditions and that contains a high percentage of chromium III as compared to other formulas used by the CAGM; and

-(D) Keep records of the amount of chromium III used in the formulations that are produced during the source test runs, as well as other operational parameters identified in the source test plan.
+(D) Keep records of the amount and oxidation state of chromium used in the formulations that are produced during the source test runs, as well as other operational parameters identified in the source test plan.

-(b) The Tier 2 CAGM must perform dispersion modeling, using models and protocols approved by DEQ, to determine the annual average and daily maximum ambient concentrations that result from the Tier 2 CAGM’s air emissions as follows:
+(6) Dispersion modeling to determine maximum annual and daily chromium usage rates must be performed as follows:

 (A) Submit a modeling protocol for DEQ approval;

+(B) Use models and protocols approved by DEQ;

-(B) Use the maximum chromium VI emission rate;
+(C) Use the chromium VI emission rate or rates determined under sections (4) or (5);

-(C) Establish a maximum chromium III usage so that the source impact will not exceed either of the following:
+(D) Establish maximum chromium usage rates so that the source impact will not exceed either of the acceptable source impact levels specified in section (1).

-(i) An annual acceptable source impact level for chromium VI concentration of 0.08 nanograms per cubic meter at the nearest sensitive receptor approved by DEQ.
-Sensitive receptors include, but are not limited to: residences, hospitals, schools, daycare facilities, elderly housing and convalescent facilities; and

-(ii) A daily acceptable source impact level for chromium VI concentration of 36 nanograms per cubic meter at any off-site modeled receptor.

-(c) Each Tier 2 CAGM must keep daily records of all glass formulations produced and, until such time as the Tier 2 CAGM has installed all emission control devices required under OAR 340-244-9030, provide to DEQ a weekly report of the daily amount of each metal HAP used.
+(7) Each Tier 2 CAGM must keep daily records of all glass formulations produced and, until such time as the Tier 2 CAGM has installed all emission control devices required under OAR 340-244-9030, provide to DEQ a weekly report of the daily amount of each glass-making HAP used.

-(4) Tier 2 CAGMs may apply source testing protocols equivalent to those in section (3)(a) to the use of chromium VI in a glass-making furnace to establish maximum usage rates for chromium VI in controlled glass-making furnaces that will prevent the source impact from exceeding an annual acceptable source impact level of 0.08 nanograms per cubic meter and a daily acceptable source impact level of 36 nanograms per cubic meter.

-(5) Tier 2 CAGMs are not restricted on the raw materials that may be used in glass-making furnaces that are controlled by an emission control device approved by DEQ, except that the use of raw materials containing chromium III and chromium VI will be subject to maximum usage rates determined by DEQ.

 Stat.
 Auth.: ORS 468.020, 468A.025, & 468A.040 Stats.
 Implemented: ORS 468A.025, & 468A.040 Hist.: DEQ 4-2016(Temp), f. & cert. ef.
 4-21-16 thru 10-17-16

 340-244-9050